A 30% score improvements for students following Synap’s system recommendations

 Every student has the same problem: Learning a lot of information in a very short amount of time.
-The problem most obvious for medical students who not only need to learn information for an exam but who need to be able to recall this information in the long term.
+The problem is most obvious for medical students who not only need to learn information for an exam but who need to be able to recall this information in the long term.
 For example remembering bone names, disorders, medications and so on.
 Synap is designed to promote learning that lasts by using Spaced Learning algorithms to increase long term retention.

 While a user is using the system our Spaced Learning algorithms are working in the background to see what they are doing well and what they need to work on.
-With this data the system will generate study recommendations in a form of a quiz that typically takes about 5 minutes a day.
+With this data, the system will generate study recommendations in a form of a quiz that typically takes about 5 minutes a day.
 This sort of learning is based on the principles of Spaced Repetition which is basically the ‘little and often’ approach to learning

 Synap has been involved in a study with Brighton and Sussex Medical School who wanted to see how the students engaged with the system and if they liked it.
 They found that students strongly supported extending the system as gained valuable insights into how and when the students study.

-From our own analysis of users we have found that there is a score improvement of about 15% for anyone who uses the system fairly regularly.
+From our own analysis of users, we have found that there is a score improvement of about 15% for anyone who uses the system fairly regularly.
 Which is expected because if you practice anything you’ll get better at it.
-The interesting part is that for users who follow to our systems recommendations benefit from a 30% score increase and for students that’s the difference between a C grade and an A grade.
+The interesting part is that for users who follow our systems recommendations benefit from a 30% score increase and for students that’s the difference between a C grade and an A grade.